-^{} The sales charge has both an initial and a deferred component.
+- The sales charge has both an initial and a deferred component.
 The initial sales charge is paid at the time of purchase and is the difference between the total sales charge (maximum of 3.95% of the public offering price) and the sum of the remaining deferred sales charge and the total creation and development fee.
-The initial sales charge will be approximately 1% of the public offering price per unit depending on the public offering price per unit.
-The deferred sales charge is fixed at \$0.245 per unit and is paid in three monthly installments beginning on April 20, 2016.
+The initial sales charge will be approximately 1% of the public offering price per unit depending on the public offering price per unit must and is paid in three monthly installments beginning on December 20, 2016.
 The creation and development fee is fixed at \$0.05 per unit and is paid at the end of the initial offering period.
-If you redeem or sell your units prior to collection of the total deferred sales charge, you will pay any remaining deferred sales charge upon redemption or sale of your units.
-If you purchase units after the last deferred sales charge payment has been assessed, the secondary market sales charge is equal to 3.95% of the public offering price per unit and does not include deferred payments.

-^{} Although not an actual trust operating expense, the trust, and therefore the unitholders, will indirectly bear similar operating expenses of the funds in which the trust invests in the estimated amount set forth in the table.
+If you redeem or sell your units prior to collection of the total deferred sales charge upon redemption or sale of your units.
+If you purchase units after the last deferred sales charge is equal to 3.95% of the public offering price per unit and does not include deferred payments. - Although not an actual trust operating expense, the trust, and therefore the unitholders, will indirectly bear similar operating expenses of the funds in which the trust invests in the estimated amount set forth in the table.
 These expenses are based on the actual expenses charged in the funds most recent fiscal year but are subject to change in the future.
 An investor in the trust will therefore indirectly pay higher expenses than if the funds were held directly.

-SMART TRUST, TAX-ADVANTAGED GROWTH & INCOME TRUST, SERIES 9
+SMART TRUST, TAX-ADVANTAGED GROWTH & INCOME TRUST, SERIES 11 (SMART TRUST 261)

-STATEMENT OF FINANCIAL CONDITION AS OF DECEMBER 29, 2015
+STATEMENT OF FINANCIAL CONDITION AS OF AUGUST 23, 2016

 Investment in securities

-Contracts to purchase securities (1)(2) \$110,037
+Contracts to purchase securities (1)(2) \$110,330

-Total \$110,037
+Total \$110,330

 Liabilities and interest of investors

 Liabilities:

-Organization costs (3) \$ 1,122
+Organization costs (3) \$ 720

-Deferred sales charge (4)(5) 2,723
+Deferred sales charge (4)(5) 2,730

-Creation & development fee (4)(5) 556
+Creation & development fee (4)(5) 557

-Total liabilities 4,401
+Total liabilities 4,007

 Interest of investors:

-Cost to investors (5) 111,150
+Cost to investors (5) 111,440

-Less: initial sales charge (4)(5) 1,113
+Less: initial sales charge (4)(5) 1,110

-Less: deferred sales charge and creation & development fee (4)(5) 3,279
+Less: deferred sales charge and creation & development fee (4)(5) 3,287

-Less: organization costs (3) 1,122
+Less: organization costs (3) 720

-Net interest of investors 105,636
+Net interest of investors 106,323

-Total \$110,037
+Total \$110,330

-Number of units 11,115
+Number of units 11,144

-Net asset value per unit \$ 9.504
+Net asset value per unit \$ 9.541